EPIcenter is a dynamic place where visionary entrepreneurs, technologists and communities come together to create a brighter energy future.

 The historic structures stand as testaments to the changes in the evolving energy industry and will serve as the foundation and framework for EPIcenter.

-Kimberly Britton joined EPIcenter in March 2016 and is building her team, establishing the organization’s infrastructure and taking steps to finalize plans for the property and raise the additional $62 million needed to retrofit the former Mission Road Power Plant into the headquarters for innovation that will be the EPIcenter.
+CEO Kimberly Britton joined EPIcenter in March 2016 and is building her team, establishing the organization’s infrastructure, finalizing plans for the property, and raising the $74.5 million need to retrofit the former Mission Road Power Plant into the headquarters for innovation that will be EPIcenter.